wombleton/gitlaw-nz/acts/B/Bylaws Act 1910.md

 *   No bylaw shall be invalid because it extends and applies to a part or parts only of the district or region within the jurisdiction of the local authority making the same.

-    Section 16 was amended, as from 1 July 2003, by section [262][32] Local Government Act 2002 (2002 No 84) by inserting the words ""or region"" after the word ""district"". _See_ sections [273 to 314][33] of that Act as to the savings and transitional provisions.
+    Section 16: amended, on 1 July 2003, by [section 262][32] of the Local Government Act 2002 (2002 No 84).

 ##### 17 Part of bylaw only may be deemed invalid

 *   If any bylaw contains any provisions which are invalid because they are _ultra vires_ of the local authority, or repugnant to the laws of New Zealand, or unreasonable, or for any other cause whatever, the bylaw shall be invalid to the extent of those provisions and any others which cannot be severed therefrom.

-## Operation and proof of bylaws
+#### Operation and proof of bylaws

 ##### 18 Bylaw not deemed to relieve from other liability

 *   Nothing in any bylaw shall be deemed to relieve any person from any penalty, fine, punishment, action, or liability to which he would otherwise be subject in respect of anything done or omitted by him in breach of the bylaw.

-##### 19 Fines recoverable summarily
+##### 19 Procedure for recovery of fines

-*   All fines which by virtue of any bylaw are authorised or directed to be imposed on any person for a breach thereof may, when no other form or mode of procedure is prescribed by the Act under which the bylaw is made, be recovered on summary conviction in the manner provided by the [Summary Proceedings Act 1957][38].
+*   All fines which by virtue of any bylaw are authorised or directed to be imposed on any person for a breach thereof may, when no other form or mode of procedure is prescribed by the Act under which the bylaw is made, be recovered on conviction in the manner provided by the [Summary Proceedings Act 1957][35].

+    Section 19 heading: replaced, on 1 July 2013, by [section 413][36] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 19: amended, on 1 July 2013, by [section 413][36] of the Criminal Procedure Act 2011 (2011 No 81).

-    The reference to the ""Summary Proceedings Act 1957"" was substituted, as from 1 April 1958, for a reference to the ""Justices of the Peace Act 1908"".
+    Section 19: amended, on 1 April 1958, pursuant to [section 214(1)][37] of the Summary Proceedings Act 1957 (1957 No 87).

 ##### 20 Bylaw may provide fine for breach thereof

 *   Where any Act passed after the passing of this Act authorises the making of bylaws, and contains no provision imposing any penalty for the breach of bylaws made thereunder, or authorising the local authority to impose any penalty therefor, then the local authority making any such bylaw may provide a fine for any breach thereof of an amount not exceeding $500\.

-    This section was amended, as from 3 June 1998, by section [3][34] Bylaws Amendment Act 1998 (1998 No 29) by substituting the expression ""$500"" for the expression ""$40"".
+    Section 20: amended, on 3 June 1998, by [section 3][33] of the Bylaws Amendment Act 1998 (1998 No 29).

 ##### 21 Fines to be in the discretion of the Court